-Who are the emergency providers onboard?
+Physician-staffed HEMS: who are the emergency providers on medical helicopters?

 In addition to flight nurse and flight doctors, also maintenance mechanic staff are very important on board.
 They carry out navigation and assistance support, communication lead with the communication centre, they take care of radio-communication systems and also help flight nurses in case.
 They also provide maintenance before and after the flight.
 That’s why their presence is very essential onboard anytime.

 The crew onboard is generally composed of 1 flight nurse and 1 doctor because of the weight capacity of the aircraft.
 Anyway, it is possible that a helicopter hosts trainees, but the number of people cannot exceed 5 per aircraft.
 Helicopter EC135 have, for example, limited places to 4, patient included.
 However, Helicopter operators do not care about crew training.
 It is a hospital’s matter.